Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Propagation of wave packets through the crossing set

 Recall that $W_1$ is the off-diagonal matrix described in~\eqref{def:W1}.

 The remainder of this section is devoted to the proof of Theorem~\ref{thm:through_cros}.
-The use of Dyson series allows to obtain the decomposition~\eqref{eqdef:dyson} (see Section~\ref{subsec:dyson}).
-Then, the analysis of each terms of the series is made in Sections~\ref{subsec:Dyson1} and~\ref{subsec:dyson_elements}.
-Finally, we recall how to compute explicitly the quantities $ \mathcal T^{\eps,\delta}_{m,M}$ and $S_{1,m}^\flat $ in Section~\ref{subsec:first_term}, which was already done in~\cite{FLR1}.
+In Section~\ref{sec:dyson}, we use Dyson series to construct the interaction operators $\Theta^{\eps,\delta}_{m,M} $, obtain the decomposition~\eqref{eqdef:dyson}.
+We prove that their action on wave packets obey to~\eqref{eq:pluto1}.
+Then, in Section~\ref{sec:mtom+1}, we study the operators $\mathcal T^{\eps,\delta}_{m,M}$, proving the estimate~\eqref{norm_estimate} and calculating the quantity $ \mathcal T^{\eps,\delta}_{1,M}$, as in~\eqref{eq:pluto3} (which was already done in~\cite{FLR1}).